Huntington Bancshares Incorporated (HBAN): Skating on Thin Ice? We Know the Answer

 HBAN’s Market Performance

-HBAN stocks went up by 0.32% for the week, with a monthly drop of -1.55% and a quarterly performance of 9.69%, while its annual performance rate touched 105.58%.
-The volatility ratio for the week stands at 3.01% while the volatility levels for the past 30 days are set at 2.96% for Huntington Bancshares Incorporated.
-The simple moving average for the period of the last 20 days is 2.70% for HBAN stocks with a simple moving average of 24.83% for the last 200 days.
+HBAN stocks went down by -0.69% for the week, with a monthly jump of 8.85% and a quarterly performance of 1.09%, while its annual performance rate touched 92.66%.
+The volatility ratio for the week stands at 2.03% while the volatility levels for the past 30 days are set at 2.46% for Huntington Bancshares Incorporated.
+The simple moving average for the period of the last 20 days is 1.50% for HBAN stocks with a simple moving average of 22.41% for the last 200 days.

 Analysts’ Opinion of HBAN